-Usually a mail-order pharmacy order will be delivered to you in no more than 10 days.
-To refill your mail order prescriptions, please contact us 10 to 20 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.
+Usually, a mail-order pharmacy order will be delivered to you in no more than 10 days.
+To refill your mail-order prescriptions, please contact our mail-order services 10 to 20 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.